-Our Service Line protection is included with your Nationwide Private Client Homeowners policy.
-For a covered loss on the exterior underground service lines you own — including heating, communications, electrical power, compressed air, waste disposal, drainage and water — we offer the following benefits1:
+Our service line protection is included with your Nationwide® Private Client homeowners policy in most states.1 For a covered loss on the exterior underground service lines you own — including heating, communications, electrical power, compressed air, waste disposal, drainage and water — we offer the following benefits2:

 - Property damage: Physical loss or damage to a covered service line that is the direct result of service line failure

 - Excavation costs: Reasonable and necessary costs associated with excavation required to repair or replace the damaged covered service line

 - Expediting expenses: Extra costs to make temporary repairs and expedite permanent repairs or replacement

 - Loss of use: Coverage for additional living expenses and fair rental value

 - Outdoor property: Coverage for outdoor property, including but not limited to trees, shrubs, plants, lawns, walkways and driveways if they are damaged as the result of a service line failure or during the excavation of covered service lines

 - Coverage limit: $25,000 limit for homes under 50 years old3

 Why it's important for you